Julie Clark: Family

 Clark's father, Captain Ernest Clark, was also an airline pilot.
 He was murdered in 1964 by a suicidal passenger on Pacific Air Lines Flight 773.
 All crew and passengers were killed as a result of the passenger shooting both pilots, then himself, causing the plane to crash.
 Her mother's death just a year earlier, and her father's subsequent death, increased her determination to fly.
+As of 2025, Clark resides at Cameron Airpark, a "fly-in community" in Cameron Park, California.